NEWBORN PHOTOGRAPHY SAFETY

 I have seen many photos posted on business pages and websites where babies not only look uncomfortable but unfortunately some of their limbs appear to be blue, red or purple, and these are edited images.
 Purple hands, feet or limbs is a big NO NO!

-You will see from the image above, no part of the baby is blue or purple.
-The toes and feet particularly are the colour they should be.
+The below pose is known as “Tushie Up”.
+You will see from the image below that again their fingers are completely flat on the little pillow used to support their head.
+No part of the baby is blue or purple which shows that their fingers and feet are perfectly posed.
+The fingers and feet are the colour they should be.
 Baby has been posed so no circulation has been restricted.
-Her head and feet are supported by pillows and her neck is not restricted by her hands making a clear airway.
+His head and feet are supported by pillows and his neck is not restricted by his hands making a clear airway.

 If during your photo shoot you see your babies leg, arm, hand or even finger turn PURPLE..
 STOP!!
 The baby needs to be moved to restore the blood flow.
 Parents if you see this at any time point it out to your photographer.
 The area is going purple because the circulation is being restricted.
 Purple discoloration to the skin means there is a lack of oxygen in the blood.
 Babies should only be in poses for a short time to ensure circulation is not affected.
 If the pose has been done incorrectly you will notice the colour change very quickly particularly toes and fingers.